 The most common problem agencies report is Lack of time.
 I hear it every day.
 Most agencies handle agency growth as a secondary effort, after and in between client work.
 After all, clients pay the bills, right?
 If business development isn’t your most important client, you will never find enough time.
 What if you told your clients, I’m sorry, I didn’t have enough time to get your work done?
 You have to treat your agency as your most important client.
 If you don’t, all the other factors you will see in the survey and what you experience every day will continue, and your win rate will reflect it.
 Current income is important, but future income is essential to the future of your agency.

-Prospect quality, Chasing too many prospects and Too much competition suggest a need to focus the business development effort.
+Prospect quality, Chasing too many prospects, and Too much competition suggest a need to focus the business development effort.
 We are all guilty of thinking quantity versus quality will overcome our other issues.
 We’ve heard the typical sales formula of playing the percentages – 100 phone calls will get 10 meetings and 1 win.
 Honestly, I’ve seen hundreds of phone calls get many meetings and no wins.
-A waste of time, money and staff.
+A waste of time, money, and staff.
 I am not disparaging phone calls rather a lack of focus on who the best prospects are that will likely value your services and be interested in a relationship.
 Taking the time to do this homework will improve all of these issues and more.
-Simply dialing more calls, sending more email, disrupting more marketers will only perpetuate the notion that advertising agencies are only one step above used car dealers.
+Simply dialing more calls, sending more emails, disrupting more marketers will perpetuate the notion that advertising agencies are only one step above used car dealers.

 The full list of reasons:

 - Internal alignment on pitch process, content, and objectives

 - Some people never get work done until the last minute